 CDT: Licensing for Commercial Users

-Except as permitted by law, all use, copying or distribution of CDT, or any portion thereof (including the Code on Dental Procedures and Nomenclature) in any product, publication report, document, presentation, fee schedule, user manual, advertising, marketing or promotional materials or derivative work relating to your products or services (including works prepared for clients by consultants and other professionals), whether in printed, electronic or other format, requires a valid commercial user license from the ADA.
+The ADA is the exclusive copyright owner of CDT, the Code on Dental Procedures and Nomenclature (the Code), and the ADA Dental Claim Form.
+Except as permitted by law, all use, copying or distribution of CDT, or any portion thereof (including the Code on Dental Procedures and Nomenclature) in any product or services (including works prepared for clients by consultants and other professionals), whether in printed, electronic or other format, requires a valid commercial user license from the ADA.

-CDT is a registered trademark of the American Dental Association.
+CDT® is a registered trademark of the American Dental Association.
+All Rights Reserved.